TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/MISC/README.txt

 Variables are:
 1. 'CEDS64Path.mat' file, holding the path to the MATLAB Son Library for analysis of Spike2 data.
 This variable is autosaved and updated automatically if necessary.
-2. Template_PlotAppearance.mat: saves to standrad plot appearances of the GUI (when the user resets to default, those are the settings taken) - read if no PlotAppearance.mat is saved (costume plot appearance)
+2. PlotAppearance: saves the costume plot appearances the user saved.
+Only if they where modified and saved as new default
-3. Template_ModuleOrder.mat: saves default modules shown on startup of the main window.
-This is called when the user presses the button to reset module order to default. - read if no ModuleOrder.mat is saved (costume module order)
+3. ModuleOrder: saves costume modules shown on startup of the main window the user selected and saves as new default.
 4. Python_Conda_Path.mat: saves the path to the python.exe for the conda environment SpikeInterface is installed in
 5. ShowToolTipsSetting.mat: saves whether tooltips should be shown for next startup

-Optionally:
-1. PlotAppearance: saves the costume plot appearances the user saved.
-Only if they where modified and saved as new default
-2. ModuleOrder: saves costume modules shown on startup of the main window the user selected and saves as new default.
+6. SavedColorScheme.mat: saves the GUI colorscheme (light/dark;dark/light) that is loaded when the GUI is opened
+7. Example_Events.csv: example file containing 50 trigger times in samples to load into the 'Import Trigger Times'
+8. Example_Events.txt: example file containing 50 trigger times in samples to load into the 'Import Trigger Times'
+9. ExampleTriggerIdentities.txt: example file containing trigger identities for trigger.
+This can be loaded in the 'Extract Trigger Times' to divide a single event channel with 50 triggers into two different event channel called T1 and T2 (see text file contents) with 25 trigger each
+---------------------- Take these example files as reference for the expected format! ------------------

-Also, there are files in the Default(do not edit!) folder containing templates for all standard configs available right out of the box, namely:
+Also, there are files in the 'Default Autorun Configs (do not edit!)' folder containing templates for all standard configs available right out of the box, namely:

 1. Autorun_Config_TEMPLATE_INTAN_DAT_Analysis
 2. Autorun_Config_TEMPLATE_INTAN_RHD_Analysis